-- Step1: Create a process and set its name, e.g. transcription. - Step2: Create an entity and change its name, e.g. mRNA p53. - Step3: Connect the transcription process to mRNA_p53 entity with the process connector. - Step4: Set the transcription speed by editing the Speed/Add option of the transcription process.
+Step1: Create a process and set its name, e.g. transcription.

+Step2: Create an entity and change its name, e.g. mRNA_p53.

+Step3: Connect the transcription process to mRNA_p53 entity with the process connector.

+Step4: Set the transcription speed by editing the Kinetic Script option of the transcription process.
+For the discrete process the default speed is 1.0.
+For the continuous process, set the Kinetic Style to Custom and then edit the Kinetic Script (speed).